Guide to Hertz Gold Plus Rewards Two-Pronged Points Expiration Policy Guide to Hertz Gold Plus Rewards Two-Pronged Points Expiration Policy

 While being a program member is great news, having elite status is even better and gives a ton of additional perks.
 Fortunately, you can receive complimentary Hertz Gold Rewards elite status from various travel rewards credit cards as well as other loyalty programs.

-If you hold Delta Medallion, United Premier, or IHG Diamond, you can leverage your status for Hertz Five Star status.
+If you hold Delta Medallion, United Premier, or IHG Diamond status, you can leverage your status for Hertz Five Star status.
 Plus, cardholders of several premium cards can enroll to get Hertz President's Circle status.

 Related: How to get rental car elite status for free